PrisonTeam/Prison/docs/prison_docs_115_using_BlockEvents.md

 # BlockEvents

 Prison's BlockEvents provides a way to fire commands when a block is broken by a player.
 Every BlockEvent must have a chance which can range from 0.0000 percent to 100.0 percent.
 Optionally, you can tie the block event to a permission, to an event type, and for Token Enchant explosions you can filter on the enchantment type that triggered that explosion.
 You can also filter on a Crazy Enchant blast too.
-Soon, BlockEvents will be able to filter on block types too.
+BlockEvents can even filter on block types so you can only trigger an even on a specific block type.

-A single BlockEvent can also have more than one command that is ran together with each command separated by a semi-colon. ";"
+A single BlockEvent can consist of more than one command that is ran together with each command separated by a semi-colon. ";"

 BlockEvents have a taskMode that defines how the specified commands are to be ran.

-*Documented updated: 2021-12-03*
+*Documented updated: 2022-08-06*

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">